Disneyland Resort

-During the expansion, the property was named the Disneyland Resort to encompass the entire complex, while the original theme park was named Disneyland Park.
-The company purchased the Disneyland Hotel from the Wrather Company and the Pan Pacific Hotel from the Tokyu Group.
-The Pan Pacific Hotel became Disney's Paradise Pier Hotel in 2000.
-In 2001 the property saw the addition of Disney's Grand Californian Hotel & Spa, a second theme park, named Disney California Adventure, and the Downtown Disney shopping, dining, and entertainment district.
+After the success with the multi-park, multi-hotel business model at Walt Disney World in Florida, Disney acquired large parcels of land adjacent to Disneyland to apply the same business model in Anaheim.
+The company purchased the Disneyland Hotel from Wrather in 1988 and in 1995 purchased the Pan Pacific Hotel from the Tokyu Group to become today's Pixar Place Hotel.
+Land purchases continued through the 1990s and the company now owns 489 acres and has long-term lease rights to develop an additional 52 acres.
+A major expansion came in 2001 when the property saw the addition of the Grand Californian Hotel, Disney California Adventure Park, and the Downtown Disney shopping, dining, and entertainment district.

 History

 Concept and construction

 Walt Disney's early concepts for an amusement park called for a "Mickey Mouse Park" located adjacent to the Walt Disney Studios in Burbank (presently the site of the West Coast headquarters of ABC).
 As new ideas emerged, Walt and his brother Roy realized that the Burbank location would be too small for the project, and hired a consultant from Stanford Research Institute to provide them with information on locations and economic feasibility.
 The consultant recommended a remote location in Anaheim, adjacent to the then-under-construction Santa Ana Freeway.
 The consultant correctly predicted that the location – covered by orange groves at the time – would become the population center of Southern California.

 Since the location was far from Southern California population centers in the 1950s, Walt Disney wanted to build a hotel so that Disneyland visitors traveling long distances could stay overnight.
 However, the park had depleted his financial resources, so he negotiated a deal with Hollywood producer Jack Wrather in which he would build and operate a hotel called the Disneyland Hotel across the street from Disneyland.

-In 1963, city planner James Rouse, in a commencement speech at the Harvard Graduate School of Design, called Disneyland “the greatest piece of urban design in the United States today."
+In 1963, city planner James Rouse, in a commencement speech at the Harvard Graduate School of Design, called Disneyland "the greatest piece of urban design in the United States today."